[Rev. 5/20/2016 4:03:12 PM--2015]

 [11:135:1935; 1931 NCL § 6179.31]

-NRS 340.120 Report of special master.
+NRS 340.120 Filing of report of special master.
 The report of the special master must be filed with the clerk of the court in which the proceeding is pending within 30 days after the date of the taking of the oath, unless further time is granted by the court.
 The court shall grant additional time for the filing of the report only on a showing that the report cannot, with all due diligence, be prepared within the time fixed.

 [12:135:1935; 1931 NCL § 6179.32]

-NRS 340.130 Notice of report.
+NRS 340.130 Notice of report; filing of objections.
 Upon the filing of such report by the special master, the court, without delay, shall fix a date for the hearing of any objections filed thereto.
 Notice that the report has been filed, that all objections thereto must be filed with the court within 10 days after the date of the mailing of such notice, and that the court has fixed a certain date (which shall be stated therein) for the hearing of such objections, shall be given by sending a copy of such notice by registered or certified mail to all persons who have appeared in the proceeding or their attorneys of record at their last known addresses.
 Upon the expiration of 10 days after the mailing of such notice, all objections to the report shall be deemed waived by all persons who have not filed written objections with the court.

 [13:135:1935; 1931 NCL § 6179.33]—(NRS A 1969, 95)